yngmjgsd/ulauncher-white-transparent-theme/README.md

 # ulauncher-white-transparent-theme

 White transparent theme for ulauncher.
 There are two themes with red and blue match colors.
+This is a slightly modified ulauncher light theme.

 ## Preview